 How Much Does Purina Cat Food Cost?

-If you’re on a budget, Purina Friskies and Fancy Feast are good options to consider.
-While they contain animal by-products and artificial ingredients, these foods are more carnivore-appropriate than most dry foods and some premium wet foods.
+Purina Friskies and Fancy Feast wet foods are decent options for cat owners on a limited budget.
+Although they contain animal by-products and artificial ingredients, these foods are more carnivore-appropriate than most dry foods and some premium wet foods.
+If you’re willing to spend a little more, Purina Pro Plan or Purina One offer fairly low-carb, high protein options.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.